vonfalk/storm-javavis/doc/02-Storm/index.md

 calls a function that is declared to execute on another thread.
 Each of the OS threads are in turn running cooperatively scheduled user mode threads.
 Each incoming message will be launched on its own thread, and may selectively yield whenever it has to block for some reason (for example when waiting for a result from another thread).
-This way makes recursive calls between threads (eg A -> B -> A) easier to handle, but it does not introduce a lot of possible race-conditions, at least not worse than regular function calls does.
+This way makes recursive calls between threads (e.g. A -> B -> A) easier to handle, but it does not introduce a lot of possible race-conditions, at least not worse than regular function calls does.